vaquerizaslab/fanc/fanc-doc/api/quickstart.rst

     # and many other data types

-The next section will discuss :ref:`common_interfaces` that make working with genomic data in general and Kai-C objects specifically straightforward and simple.
+The next section will discuss :ref:`common_interfaces` that make working with genomic data in general and FAN-C objects specifically straightforward and simple.

 *******
 Logging
 *******

-Kai-C uses the ``logging`` module.
+FAN-C uses the ``logging`` module.
 In a ``python`` session, use a statement like

 .. literalinclude:: generate/code/generate_example_code.py
     :language: python